 Sub-Minimum Balances.
-The fund may close your account and send you the proceeds if your balance falls below \$500; we will give you 60 days' notice so you can either increase your balance or close your account (this policy doesn't apply to most retirement accounts, investors in certain fee-based and wrap programs offered through certain financial intermediaries approved by the Advisor or if you have an automatic investment plan).
+The fund may close your account and send you the proceeds if your balance falls below the required minimum; we will give you 60 days' notice so you can either increase your balance or close your account (this policy doesn't apply to most retirement accounts or if you have an automatic investment plan).